twknab/mean_hike/readme.md

 ## Development Issues Log:

 ### Where I Left Off:
-	- Working on Show Latest Hike Feature...need to build out the complexities (like the labels and the buttons, etc.)
+	- Got time estimator working.
+Need to add some logic in to check for pre-trip, post-trip, and to show appropriate labels and buttons.

 	- Regarding your API route security, you may want to send back something and do a check in the factory loading the proper view